 Transactions record the financial activities that trusts engage in.
 Connectworks supports the below types of common trust transaction, just click the links if you would like more details on how to record these transaction types.

 Trusts can dispose of assets via traditional sale.
 Sales can be in whole or in part.
-The same principles as described about regarding transfers of funds (and flexibility around whether or not to record them) hold in cases of asset disposals, too.
+The same principles as described about regarding transfers of funds apply in cases of asset disposals.

 Asset capital additions